Jonathan Kydd (actor): Career

-Starting in 1986, Kydd voiced over 12,000 adverts, promos, documentaries, corporate videos, and CD-ROM games, and dubbed many films and TV programmes.
+Starting in 1986, Kydd has voiced over 12,000 adverts, promos, documentaries, corporate videos, and CD-ROM games, and dubbed many films and TV programmes.
 He provided voices for various animated programmes and films, including Bangers and Mash, the Lenny the Letter educational videos produced by Royal Mail, Astro Farm, The Beano Video, The Beano Videostars, Asterix Conquers America, the first series of Bimble's Bucket, The Adventures of Paddington Bear (as Paddington Bear), Hilltop Hospital, Warren United, Toy Story That Time Forgot, two series of Mr. Bean: The Animated Series, and Noddy, Toyland Detective (as Big Ears, Fuse, Scurvy, the Ninjas and the Dim Knight).
 He also lent his voice to an animated pilot called Knots in the Wood, which was never released.
 Kydd was the voice for L'Oreal adverts in the early 2000s and the cult Ferrero Rocher Ambassador's Reception television advertisement.
 He is a regular voice for Film4, and voices many wildlife documentaries.

 Kydd's first video game role was Edmund Lucy Fentible, the DoorBot in the 1998 video game Starship Titanic.
-He also provided voices for other games, such as Call of Duty, Fable, Demon's Souls, Crysis, Heavenly Sword, Bliztkrieg, Dragon Quest Swords, Hellgate: London, Dark Seer, Lego The Hobbit, Star Wars: The Old Republic, Assassin's Creed Syndicate, Assassin's Creed Unity, Age of Conan, Medieval II: Total War, Headhunter, and the 2001-2011 game adaptations of the Harry Potter films (as Rubeus Hagrid, Peeves, the Erklings, the Portraits, the Death Eaters, and others).
+He also provided voices for other games, such as Call of Duty, Fable, Demon's Souls, Crysis, Heavenly Sword, Bliztkrieg, Dragon Quest Swords, Hellgate: London, Dark Seer, Lego The Hobbit, Star Wars: The Old Republic, Assassin's Creed Syndicate, Assassin's Creed Unity, Age of Conan, Medieval II: Total War, Headhunter, and the 2001–2011 game adaptations of the Harry Potter films (as Rubeus Hagrid, Peeves, the Erklings, the Portraits, the Death Eaters, and others).

 Kydd writes and provides vocals with comedy band The Rudy Vees, having been in The Amazing Singing Dentists, The Bay Citee Molars and The Kondos, who appeared on the finals of New Faces in 1988, and played in his own band Jonny Kydd, for whom he recorded a song for the Chelsea F.C. called "Chelsea Blue".
 His album Eggshell Heart was released in 2005, followed by his Bay Citee Molars album Dentura Highway in 2009.
 His Rudy Vees album The Fists of Harmonious Righteousness has three videos recorded from it: "King of Thongs", "My Baby's Possibly a Vampire" and "Dance Like My Dad".
 In 2019, Kydd released two tracks with music videos; "Posh", a 1930s grime track described as "a bizarrely brilliant work of art", and "Order (Song for John Bercow) (Hp Sauce Dance Mix)", an electro dance track singing the praises of the Speaker of the House of Commons, John Bercow.
-Every week he talks football on the Chelsea FanCast podcast, and does the two-minute Chelsea Fanbite.
+Each week he discusses football on the Chelsea FanCast podcast, and does the two-minute Chelsea Fanbite.